cybersader/awesome-cybersader/📁 10 - My Obsidian Stack/⬇️ Obsidian Ideas Drop/⬇️ Obsidian Ideas Drop.md

 	- Timeline plugin like this?
 - Auto headings and bullets?
 - Plugin to automatically put bullet point when clicking directly below a bullet list
+- Plugin to use regex replacements with pasting

 # Ideas